Feyerabend/logic/VIEWPOINT.md

 Vol. II.
 10.1007/978-94-010-0630-9 Page 53.

 ### Disillusioned

-So my thinking today lean towards that Kanger might (might!) later deliberately avoided any encouragement to even think about philosophy and computers.
+So my thinking *today* in 2022 lean towards that Kanger might later deliberately avoided any encouragement to even think about philosophy and computers.
 Well ... so while I drifted towards historical subjects at the university, my interests also still was with computers.
 However